Nebraska Public Media: Radio stations

 Nebraska Public Media's radio stations are governed by the NET Commission and the NET Foundation for Radio Board.
-It consists of all NPR member stations in the state except for KIOS in Omaha; that station is operated by the Omaha Public Schools.
+It consists of all NPR member stations in the state except for KIOS and KVNO in Omaha; those stations are operated by Omaha Public Schools and the University of Nebraska Omaha respectively.
 The stations' combined footprint covers most of the state outside the Omaha metropolitan area, as well as parts of Iowa, South Dakota, and Kansas.
-Programming consists of classical music and NPR news and talk.
+KOOO offers a hybrid NPR news/talk and adult album alternative format; programming on the other 13 stations consists of classical music and NPR news and talk.

 Nebraska Public Media Radio can also be heard on the FNX television channel.

-There are nine full-power stations in the state network:
+There are 14 full-power stations in the state network: